The Brick presents

 with River L. Ramirez

 Expressing yourself authentically in a room full of people is hard work, I’m here to simplify it and make it not scary for you.
 What’s it like to filter aspects of yourself for performance?
 How much of yourself are you giving?
 How do you fill the room?
 What do you fill it with?
-This 4 week intensive will cover the basics of performance for performers and non performers alike.
+This one day workshop will cover the basics of performance for performers and non performers alike.
 Open to Comedians, performance artists, teachers, doctors, all are welcome.
-This will be a 4 week class with a final presentation/show in which you can invite your friends to support you.
 We will cover some history of performance and uses of it and go through some performance exercises together.